AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 ## Schedule {#schedule}

-The workshop is proposed to be scheduled within half day either on 21 June or 22 June, 2021
+The workshop is scheduled within half day either on 21 June or 22 June, 2021

 The schedule includes: